-If the vehicle has the automatic dimming mirror, the driver outside mirror automatically adjusts for the glare of the headlamps from behind.
+The driver outside mirror automatically adjusts for the glare of headlamps from behind.

 Blind Spot Mirrors

 If equipped, there is a small convex mirror built into the upper and outer corner of the driver outside rearview mirror.
 It can show objects that may be in the vehicle's blind zone.